Table of Contents

 So, with sheikh Google to the rescue, I discovered the history of Bircher Muesli; first created in the early twentieth century for his patients by Maximillian Bircher-Benner; who had eaten something similar on a hike in the Swiss Alps.

-Originally it consisted of rolled oats soaked in water for at least 12 hours, to which grated apple, nuts, lemon juice and condensed milk was added.
+Originally Bircher’s overnight muesli consisted of rolled oats soaked in water for at least 12 hours, to which grated apple, nuts, lemon juice and condensed milk was added.
 Enter the twenty first century, and we now find all manner of variations.

-I’ve tried to keep my Overnight Dairy Free Muesli and Oats with fruits and nuts light but delicious.
-I used ready made muesli, rolled oats, almond and coconut milk, raisins, toasted hazelnuts and pumpkin seeds, grated apple, fresh berries and pomegranate.
+- I’ve tried to keep my Dairy Free Overnight Muesli and Oats with fruits and nuts light but delicious and used homemade muesli and gluten free rolled oats.

 - 75 grams gluten free muesli ready made is fine, (approximately 187.5 ml or 3/4 cup)